cwells/adhd/README.md

 - `!path` concatenates a list of strings into a path and returns a normalized path (`~` and `..` will be substituted and collapsed).
 - `!url` concatenates a list of strings into a URL.
+- `!exists` concatenates list of strings into a path and returns True if path exists.

 ```yaml
 SECRET: !cat [ because, is, hat ]